-Our solution is a straightforward formulation that has been developed over the past five years at McMaster University.
-It offers a radical degree of temperature stabilization that has been shown to stabilize vaccines that normally require -80°C storage to be stored at 40°
+Our solutions are straight forward formulations that have been developed with the help of industry leading scientists at McMaster University and in our own labs.
+They offer a radical degree of temperature stabilization that has been shown to stabilize vaccines that normally require -80°C storage to be stored as high as 40°C.

-This technology has also been shown to be applicable to a wide array of bio-therapeutics beyond vaccines.
-Small molecules, enzymes, biologics, DNA and RNA can all be stabilized.
+Our technology platforms have also been shown to be applicable to a wide array of bio-therapeutics beyond vaccines.
+Small molecules, enzymes, biologics, DNA, RNA and mRNA-LNPs can all be stabilized.

 Extend long term stability at any temperature.
 Our solution can extend the stability of vaccines and biologics at refrigerator or freezer temperatures, which can be the difference between getting a product to market or shelving it.

 Formulate in a film, powder, porous sugar glass or solution.
-PT120 offers a variety of options for formulation and delivery forms for your therapeutic product.
+Our technology platforms offer a variety of options for formulation and delivery forms for your therapeutic product.

 Dr. Filipe’s lab at McMaster University started experimenting with stabilizing vaccines and biologics in pullulan in 2014.
-This breakthrough work evolved to include trehalose, and resulted in numerous publications and patents.
-In 2019, Elarex Inc. was co-founded by Robert DeWitte and Carlos Filipe to bring this proprietary technology to market in the form of PT120.
+This breakthrough work evolved to include trehalose and has resulted in numerous publications and patents.
+In 2019, Elarex Inc. was co-founded by Robert DeWitte and Carlos Filipe to bring this proprietary technology to market in the form of PT120-D. Since then, we have developed XE120-L, a second technology platform specifically for stabilizing mRNA-LNPs in liquid.

 This technology has also been shown to be applicable to a wide array of bio-therapeutics beyond vaccines.
 Small molecules, enzymes, biologics, DNA and RNA have all been shown to benefit from the stabilization offered by this technology.